xunker/SonyMDRemote/README.md

 ### What is the voltage of the VCC pin?

 This is probably dependent on the device.
-For the [MZ-R3 it appears to be 2.9v](https://web.archive.org/web/20090217092709/http://home.no.net/~htoerrin/md_if/md_spek.htm), while I have tested my MZ-NHF800 to be sending 2.1v.
+For the [MZ-R3 it appears to be 2.9v](https://web.archive.org/web/20090217092709/http://home.no.net/~htoerrin/md_if/md_spek.htm), while I have tested my MZ-NHF800 and D-EJ815 to be sending 2.1v, and my WM-FX855 to be sending 1.44v to 2.6v depending on the pins probed.

 ### Are all remotes tolerant of all possible voltages?

-It's likely any remote can handle the volated from any device, but I haven't tested it yet.
+It's likely any remote can handle the voltage from any device, but I haven't tested it yet.

-It's doubtful that Sony used custom ICs in their remote controls, and if they are off-the-shelf I believe it's safe to assume they are designed for 3.3v nominal VCC with the maximum logic level being something common like Vcc + 0.2-to-0.5v.
+Since standard IC voltage ratings generally step from 1.8v to 3.3v, I believe it's safe to assume they are designed for 3.3v nominal VCC with the maximum logic level being something common like Vcc + 0.2-to-0.5v.

 Generally speaking, TTL high is anything greater than Vcc * 0.6 and TTL low is anything less than Vcc * 0.3.
 This means that a 2.1v "high" signal would be